Toledano Kabbalah - an Introduction

 The highest triad on the Tree and on the central column is Keter, the Crown, the potential from which creation commences.
 Together with Hokhmah and Binah it forms the Triad of the Divine, which is unconcerned with everyday matters, but which infuses our lives with Divinity.

-The origin of the Jacob’s Ladder goes back at least to tenth century Oman according to various diagrams which have come to light but in its present form it was only published in the mid-1970’s by Halevi.
+The origin of the Jacob’s Ladder goes back at least to tenth century Yemen but it was only published in its present form in the mid-1970’s by Halevi.
 It is one of the hallmarks of the Toledano School although it has gradually come to be used by other Schools.

 The other factor which distinguishes the Toledano Schools from the majority of Kabbalistic teaching is the question of the Breaking of the Vessels (shivrat hakeilim in Hebrew).
 Classical Kabbalah as taught in the Toledano School takes its guidance from the teaching of Moses Cordovero (1522-1570) in Safed, Israel.